jtblin/kube2iam/README.md

     iptables -t nat -A PREROUTING -p tcp -d 169.254.169.254 --dport 80 -j DNAT --to-destination `curl 169.254.169.254/latest/meta-data/local-ipv4`:8181 -i docker0

-This rule can be added automatically by setting `--add-rule=true`, setting the `HOST_IP` environment variable, and running the container in a privileged security context.
+This rule can be added automatically by setting `--iptables=true`, setting the `HOST_IP` environment variable, and running the container in a privileged security context.
 ```
 ---
 apiVersion: extensions/v1beta1